-MICROSOFT OFFICE, KEYBOARDING, and EMERGING TECHNOLOGIES (Required Class)
+MICROSOFT OFFICE and EMERGING TECHNOLOGIES (Required Class)

-Using Microsoft Office, other software, and technologies students will learn how to use a variety of software packages to learn how to complete a variety of tasks.
-Students will learn word processing, spreadsheets, databases, presentations, and more.
+Using Microsoft Office, other software packages, and other technologies students will learn how to use a variety of software packages to learn how to complete a variety of tasks.
+Students will learn word processing, spreadsheets, databases, presentations, coding and more.
 Students will learn how to use various tools to collaborate on projects based on "real word" scenarios.
-This course should be taken by anyone planning to attend college, entering the workforce, or planning to own their own business.